SELECTED IMPORTANT SAFETY INFORMATION: KOVALTRY®

 IMPORTANT SAFETY INFORMATION

-Neutralizing antibody (inhibitor) formation can occur following administration of KOVALTRY®.
+Neutralizing antibody (inhibitor) formation has occurred following administration of KOVALTRY.
 Previously untreated patients (PUPs) are at greatest risk for inhibitor development with all Factor VIII products.
 Carefully monitor patients for the development of Factor VIII inhibitors, using appropriate clinical observations and laboratory tests.
 If expected plasma Factor VIII activity levels are not attained or if bleeding is not controlled as expected with administered dose, suspect the presence of an inhibitor.

 Hemophilic patients with cardiovascular risk factors or diseases may be at the same risk to develop cardiovascular events as non-hemophilic patients when clotting has been normalized by treatment with Factor VIII.

-The most frequently reported adverse reactions in clinical trials (≥3%) were headache, pyrexia, and pruritus.
+The most frequently reported adverse reactions in clinical trials (≥5%) were inhibitors in previously untreated patients (PUPs)/minimally treated patients (MTPs), and pyrexia, headache, and rash.